Xceptance/xlt-documentation/content/en/xtc/loadtesting/175-results.md

 {{% /note %}}

 You can **change the expiration time** of an already shared result later if needed, by either updating the project's [default sharing settings](../120-load-project-configuration/#default-sharing-settings) (which will update expiration times for all results shared by using this default), or by clicking _Edit Share_ in the result's popup menu and selecting a new expiration date.
 The link won't be changed by this, just its lifetime.
 If you want to invalidate a shared link, select the _Unshare_ option instead.
+To remove all custom shared links at once, use the option to _delete existing custom share links_ in the [project's sharing settings](../120-load-project-configuration/#removing-all-custom-share-links).